anjvyas/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Describe if the dialogue seemed different than what you imagined when it was acted out, and how.**\*\*

 <a href="https://youtube.com/shorts/y-MSARshY0Q" title="Exercise buddy"><img src="https://images.unsplash.com/photo-1611162616475-46b635cb6868?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=2274&q=80" width="40%" height="40%"></a>

+Interesting things I noticed:
+- My friend ended up using the stop keyword with the exercises other than the plank too even though I didn't mention it as an option.
+In hindsight I realized that this would be a good way to do it so when I actually write the code, I will do it this way.
+- I also felt that the user might want to start the exercise even before the device finishes saying "starting the count for [exercise name]" so it needs to be alert for this case.

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!